 In 2005, I fell in love with a woman and moved across the country to be with her.

 AM I STILL DAD?

-A SERIES OF TERRIBLE MISTAKES
+A SERIES OF TERRIBLE ERRORS

-I did make it to my visits with my daughter no matter what.
-Sometimes I had to eat cheap for a week, but I always found a way.
-But none of this was mentioned in court and my bond with my daughter kept getting weaker.
+I always found a way to make it to visits with my daughter, even if I had to eat cheap for a week.
+This was never mentioned in court, and my bond with my daughter kept getting weaker.

 HOLDING ON TO HOPE

-After I lost her, I moved closer to my family.
-I met and married a supportive woman.
-I found a full-time job.
-I volunteer with the Cub Scouts.
-I go to church and counseling to try to cope with my past.
+It has been five years since I last saw my daughter.
+I’ve met and married a supportive woman and found a full-time job.
+I volunteer with the Cub scouts and go to church and counseling to cope with my past.